 Maybe the better question is, “why do we want to exist?”

-Evolution is chance, but evolution cannot occur without a replicating entity.
+Evolution may be chance, but evolution cannot occur without a replicating entity.
 Natural selection cannot act without this “struggle for existence,” this self-sustaining tendency that is innate to all of life.
 But how do self-sustaining molecular systems evolve from interstellar dust?
 My theory, like any discussion on the origin of life, remains speculative.
 And while this is unimportant for the remainder of my philosophy, I do think it’s an idea worth exploring: perhaps this existential drive is inherent to our concept of dark energy and the arrow of time.
 That is, the propagation of spacetime also perpetuates every oscillation in nature, from the spins of galaxies to the spins of electrons.
 When these cosmic and quantum cycles intersect, they align and resonate, producing the self-sustaining cycle of chemical energy that we call biological life.
 Simply put, life is the resonant frequency of the Universe.

 Whether or not my theory holds, I will continue with this assumption: survival is somehow fundamental to the nature of reality.
 But extraordinary claims require extraordinary evidence.
 And there is no evidence more compelling than the absurdity of your very own being and its desire to be.
 Extrapolating this perpetual drive of life to all of nature may seem rather unscientific.
 But we evolved from nature, and the laws that govern the evolution of life are the same laws that govern the evolution of stars.
 So when you see life and its struggle for existence, it seems possible that this struggle is innate to existence.
-Maybe life itself is testimony to an influence beyond our present understanding of physics.
-Maybe our desire to exist reveals a truth greater than the outcome of any experiment.
-There is, underlying the laws of nature, a perpetual drive that is most powerfully manifested through life and its awareness.
-Simply put, nature has one purpose: existence has a tendency to exist; being is bound with a will to be (axiom 2).
+Perhaps life itself is testimony to an influence beyond our present understanding of physics.
+Our survival instinct may reveal a truth greater than the outcome of any experiment: there is, underlying the laws of nature, a perpetual drive that is most powerfully manifested through life and its awareness.
+Simply put, nature has one purpose: existence has a tendency to exist; being is bound with a will to be (axiom 2a).

 “Bottomless wonders spring from simple rules,